tamBooks/testsim/README.md

 #### Adding your instructor as a collaborator

 You should now add your instructor as a collaborator in your copy of the repository, so that she/he can interact with you during the development.
+You can do this by adding his username in the "Members" section on vertical menu bar on the left of the project page.

 #### Getting help